Need to talk? Call 1800 882 436.

 • teach your child good hygiene — this helps prevent infections

-• make sure your child interacts with screens and music at a safe volume
+Make sure that your child interacts with screens and music at a safe volume.

 Complications of hearing loss

-Hearing loss can delay your child's language development.
+Hearing loss can delay your child’s speech development.

-Sometimes problems with the inner ear also cause problems with balance.
-Children with both hearing and balance problems may have delayed development of their motor skills.
+Sometimes problems with the inner ear can also cause problems with balance.

 Diagnosing hearing loss early reduces the risk of developmental delays.